 The seemingly modern idea of benign werewolves is not so new.
 Scottish myth has a werewolf that occasionally leaves some food at a poor person's door.
 Otherwise, the Scottish wulver has pretty much nothing to do with its human neighbors.

 Some of the werewolves in Portugal are even more harmless than the wulver.
-This werewolf is sometimes described as having a yellow tail, probably because these werewolves are quite yellow.
 Instead of attacking people like a demonic animal, the benign Portuguese werewolves are thought to be easily frightened by everything, especially suspicious light, so when someone is covering their windows during one of those howling fits caused by wolves, that person might be showing some sympathy.
 The legend of the harmless Portuguese werewolf was at its peak during the fourteen hundreds, for many travelers in Portugal claim to have scared off humanoid wolves with just a shake of their lantern.